 "The refund was the icing on top."

-The couple first met Sarah at a homebuying class and were surprised to learn about Open Listings' model & 50% commission refund.
+The couple first met Sarah at a homebuying class and were surprised to learn about Open Listings' model & commission refund of up to 50%.

 “I didn’t know there were any other options in homebuying,” said Justin.
 “We thought this was it.
 Like, these are your closing costs, and this is how you have to do things.
 Just accept it.”

 Trinity & Justin with their Open Listings agent, Sarah, on closing day

 Finding their new home

 After a fresh start and regretfully backing away from “the most charming bungalow,” Trinity and Justin found a new contemporary architectural gem only 6 minutes away from their old place, bordering the artsy Echo Park neighborhood of Los Angeles.